 Salads: A variety of salad platters and salads include grilled chicken, cranberry, and walnut salad.

 Cruise Nights: Vintage car owners display 60 to 90 cars every Saturday from 6 to 9 pm during the summer.
 People come to socialize with other car owners or just to admire.
 The Sycamore’s “mascot,” a 1956 F100 Ford truck, is always found parked beneath the Car Hop sign.

-Specials: For $8.95, guests can enjoy the mahi mahi wrap made of breaded mahi mahi with lettuce, tomato, cheddar cheese, and Chipotle mayo.
+Specials: Guests can enjoy the mahi mahi wrap made of breaded mahi mahi with lettuce, tomato, cheddar cheese, and Chipotle mayo.
 It is served with homemade potato chips.
-Also available for the same price is the BBQ super melt, which is a grilled cheese sandwich with chicken tenders, bacon, cheddar cheese, BBQ sauce, and a dollop of mayo on toasted sour dough bread.
+Also available is the BBQ super melt, which is a grilled cheese sandwich with chicken tenders, bacon, cheddar cheese, BBQ sauce, and a dollop of mayo on toasted sour dough bread.
 It is served with onion rings.

 The Sycamore Drive-In, 282 Greenwood Avenue, Bethel, is open Monday through Thursday, 6:30 am to 8:30 pm; Friday and Saturday, 6:30 am to 9 pm; and Sunday, 7 am to 7:30 pm, every day except major holidays.
 The Sycamore Drive-In is CASH ONLY.
 No credit cards are accepted.
 For more information, visit sycamoredrivein.com or its Facebook page or call 203-748-2716.